Anti-clerical campaign of the government of Burundi: Social and historical background

 An attempted coup by a group of Hutu officers in October 1965 enabled the Tutsi-controlled army to gain dominant influence over the country's affairs.
-After a few months of difficult cohabitation, the military overthrew the monarchy and declared the establishment of the so-called First Republic on 28 November 1966.
+After a few months of difficult cohabitation, the military overthrew the monarchy in a coup d'état and declared the establishment of the so-called First Republic on 28 November 1966.
 The country was led by the former prime minister and defense minister, Captain Michel Micombero (Tutsi-Hima).

 In the following years, the military regime systematically reduced the influence of the Hutu in political life, the armed forces, and the administration.
 In April 1972, radical Hutu politicians, with the help of mercenaries from Zaire, initiated an armed uprising in the southern provinces of the country, during which hundreds to thousands of Tutsi were murdered.
 The rebellion was quickly suppressed by the government army, and the reprisals against its supporters turned into a planned and systematic extermination of the Hutu social elite.
 From the end of April to September 1972, between 100,000 and 300,000 Hutu were killed in Burundi, and at least 150,000 were forced to flee the country.
 This was the first documented case of genocide in post-colonial Africa.
 The massacres of 1972 ultimately solidified the status of the Tutsi as the dominant ethnic group.
 For the next 16 years, power, influence, privileges, and wealth were reserved exclusively for members of this group, while the Hutu were blocked from access to education and excluded from military service or employment in state administration.